Holeey/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups script prints the groups a current user belongs to 3-new_owner script changes the owner of a file named hello to betty 4-empty script creates an empty file named hello
+Added a script that gives the user permission to execute the file hello